About Noir & Krolik

 Tired of searching for quality apparel and heritage style home goods, we founded our Noir & Krolik shop as an online bazaar of hand curated vintage and art objects.
 Each piece has lived with us and been restored or tailored to suit a world of post-modernity.
 We believe in the integrity of each object we’ve collected and display it gallery style with its own title card and origin story on our site.

 Amy has a thorough and wide variety of writing and editing experience spanning from creative writing at public university to private tutoring, content production for creative publications and advertising, grant and scholarship awards and proposals, commercial insurance contract and proposal writing, to ad copy for luxury campaigns.

-Her experience with people has ranged from teaching to executive assistance in the legal field to managing production crews for publications and panels both corporate and private.
-She loves the liaison aspect of design management and being able to problem solve at high intellectual, conceptual, and design process levels for fine artists and corporate positions.
+Her client management and branding experience ranges from teaching to executive assistance in the legal field to managing production crews for publications and panels both corporate and private.
+Amy has directed various shoots in San Francisco, California; New York and Brooklyn, New York; and Sacramento, California for product and lifestyle shoots specializing in luxury jewelry, hand crafted heritage goods, and vintage.
+She loves the liaison aspect of design management and problem solving at high intellectual, conceptual, and design process levels for fine artists and corporations

 Amy founded and maintains NOIR & KROLIK as a visual way for artists to connect with each other and the outside world.
 During college she saw that many of her connections had no platform of reaching out or knowing each other’s work, so decided to take on developing a brand to represent them both digitally and in a print publication.
 She has connected many of her artists with creative gigs and sourced artistic talent while in her corporate positions through this network and continues to find it an invaluable mediation between the professional and personal spheres of artists.